SBMA: A Multiple Access Scheme Combining SCMA and BIA for MU-MISO: Transceiver design of SBMA

 \subsubsection{BIA decoding}

-In this step, we apply the BIA decoding for signals over each tones, respectively.
-The BIA decoding is composed of multi-user interference cancellation (IC) and signal detection.
-A multi-user IC matrix $\bm{P}_k$ is firstly used for the $k$-th user at each tone, e.g.,
+In this step, we apply the BIA decoding for signals over each tone, respectively.
+The BIA decoding comprises multi-user interference cancellation and signal detection.
+A multi-user IC decoding matrix $\bm{P}_k$ is firstly used for the $k$-th user at each tone.
+As shown in \eqref{P1-decMat}, we focus on the first user and illustrate its two-stage decoding design, e.g.,